 Book Publications (HCA Research)

-Recent book publications from the School of Humanities
+Recent book publications from Humanities

 Michael Allen Fox

 This book explores the concept of home and the many meanings and associations that attach to the idea and reality of home, both traditionally and within the present age of high mobility, migration, refugeeism, and homelessness.
 It argues that whatever our attitudes to home might be, it remains an essential reference point as we navigate our way through life.

 The Next War in the Air: Britain's Fear of the Bomber, 1908–1941